-Once the temperature reaches in your desired position, it will turn the heating off.
+Once the temperature reaches your desired position, it will turn the heating off.

-We have a misconception that turning the thermostat on means it would heat your home quickly, it won’t heat your home as quickly as you think.
+We have a misconception that turning the thermostat on high means it would heat your home quickly; this is a myth and will cause you to have high fuel bills.

 Your home will take the same amount of time to reach the required comfortable temperature.
-After that, it will continue heating until it raises the temperature you set on the boiler thermostat.
+After that, it will continue heating until it reaches the temperature you set on the heating thermostat control.

-Smart thermostats provide the highest level of control over your home heating system.
+Smart thermostats provide you with the highest level of central heating temperature control.

-Although, features vary between models, smart thermostats usually allow you to control your heating using your smartphone or using any other online system.
+Smart thermostats allow you to control your heating using your smartphone or tablet wherever you are.

 Other features included in the smart thermostats are: